rafaelmedian/canopy-wireframes/README.md

       - Block number, timestamp, transaction count, block reward, hash
       - Clickable blocks opening detail sheets
       - Empty state with search icon when no results
-      - "Show More" button with loading state (hidden during search)
+      - "Show More" button with loading state (hidden when < 8 blocks or during search)
     - Recent Transactions section with:
       - Inline search functionality for hash/addresses
       - Transaction hash, from/to addresses, amount, status badges (Success/Pending/Failed)
       - Clickable transactions opening detail sheets
       - Empty state when no search results
-      - "Show More" button with loading state (hidden during search)
+      - "Show More" button with loading state (hidden when < 8 transactions or during search)
     - Transaction Detail Sheet:
       - Transaction hash with copy-to-clipboard
       - Status badge and timestamp